Click a letter to see a list of conditions beginning with that letter.

-- Extreme tiredness
+Extreme tiredness (fatigue)

 Inflammation of the eyes and pain, burning, blurred vision, and light sensitivity

-- Pain in the joints and bones
+Pain in the joints and bones

-- Skin rashes, lumps, and color changes on face, arms, or shins
+Skin rashes, lumps, and color changes on face, arms, or shins

-- Swollen lymph nodes
+Swollen lymph nodes

 How is pulmonary sarcoidosis diagnosed?

-- Chest X-ray.
-A type of imaging test used to assess the lungs, as well as the heart.
-Chest X-rays may show important information about the size, shape, and location of the lungs, bronchi (large breathing tubes), and mediastinum (area in the middle of the chest separating the lungs).
+Chest X-ray.
+This imaging test is used to assess the lungs, as well as the heart.
+Chest X-rays may show important information about the size, shape, and location of the lungs, large breathing tubes (bronchi), and the area in the middle of the chest separating the lungs (mediastinum).

-- Blood tests.
+Blood tests.
 These can be used to check the amount of carbon dioxide and oxygen in the blood, evaluate liver and kidney function, and look for infection and other diseases.